renukasastry/Jumbo-tests/manual_tests/charters/barcode_scanner/BarcodeScanner.md

 - Multiple recipes can be scanned and multiple recipes headers should be displayed
 - Check the merge when you add a recipe that contains a ingredient that is already on your shopping list.
 Products from recipes merge to the products with same recipe id
 - Check the merge when you scan a product that is already on your shopping list.
 Products from single scanned products are merged into products with the same product id

-###Shopping List
 - Scan a valid EAN, check if the image, name, additional info of the product and value are displayed
 - Scan an invalid EAN (product not available in Jumbo), check if an error feedback message is displayed
 - Scan barcodes that are not recognized by the app (e.g. barcode 39 or 138), check if error feedback message is displayed
 - Scan barcodes with device in landscape and portrait mode, check if the app recognizes the barcode, scanning in landscape mode is a plus
-- Scan a valid product put the app in background, resume and keep scanning, it should scan normally
-- Scan a valid product put the app in background, kill the activity(android only), reopen the app and keep scanning, it should scan normally

-###Categories browsing
-- Scan a valid EAN, check if the PDP of that product is displayed
-- Scan an invalid EAN (product not available in Jumbo), check if an error feedback message is displayed
-- Scan barcodes that are not recognized by the app (e.g. barcode 39 or 138), check if error feedback message is displayed
-- Scan barcodes with device in landscape and portrait mode, check if the app recognizes the barcode, scanning in landscape mode is a plus
-- Scan a valid product put the app in background, resume, check the PDP, it should show show all info about the product
-- Scan a valid product put the app in background, kill the activity(for android use android studio to do that), reopen the app and scan a new product, it should work normally

-###Update order
-- Scan a valid EAN, check if the image, name, additional info of the product and value are displayed
-- Scan an invalid EAN (product not available in Jumbo), check if an error feedback message is displayed
-- Scan barcodes that are not recognized by the app (e.g. barcode 39 or 138), check if error feedback message is displayed
-- Scan barcodes with device in landscape and portrait mode, check if the app recognizes the barcode, scanning in landscape mode is a plus
 - Scan a valid product put the app in background, resume and keep scanning, it should work normally
 - Scan a valid product put the app in background, kill the activity(android only), reopen the app and keep scanning, it should scan normally
-- Add scanned products to the open order, they should be displayed as new products
+- Add scanned products to an open order, they should be displayed in the new products list
-- Add a scanned recipe to the open order, they should be displayed as new products
+- Add a scanned recipe to the open order, they should be displayed in the new products list

 ***